Re-focus Your Freelance Business To Attract Long-Term Clients

 I’ll bet that once you start, you’ll wonder what took you so long.
 And with a bit of success, you’ll gain confidence and your insecurities will fade away.

-There’s lots more about attracting long term clients in my book, How to Start a Successful Creative Agency.
-It’s the essential business guide for graphic designers, copywriters, filmmakers, photographers, and programmers.
+I’ve just published How to Become a Successful Creative Freelancer.
+It’s the essential business guide for freelance writers, designers, developers, filmmakers, and photographers.

-Over 300 pages and 23 chapters, available at Amazon (Paper & Kindle), Kobo (ebook), Apple Books (ebook), and Gumroad (PDF).
+Available at Amazon (Paper & Kindle), Kobo (ebook), Apple Books (ebook), and Gumroad (PDF).

 The book is packed with useful information to help creatives start and grow their business.

-A Business Bible
+Testimonial: A Business Bible

 “This book is so chock full I have to read it slowly.
 I got it for my birthday and I really enjoy it.
 I read it piece by piece and then integrate the different lessons.”